AElfProject/AElf/docs/INTEROPERABILITY.md

 on both sidechains, we can confirm that the above procedure will definitely run as expected, automatically and controlled by the one who initiated the transaction.

-As for '**passive**' monitoring paradigm like the scenario at the beginning of this article, we may construct differently, like below:

-1. Sidechain B monitors transactions on side-chain A.
-2. If a special transaction has happened on sidechain A, to make sure it’s not deniable, side-chain B waits until the 'merkle root' of side-chain A has been included in the '**mainchain**'.
-3. After it’s confirmed on the '**mainchain**' and verified as valid, Side-chain B executes its corresponding actions.

-As we can see from above, merkle proof has played an important part in both '**active**' and '**passive**' cross-chain transactions, let’s talk a little more about the merkle proof:
+As we can see from above, merkle proof has played an important part in cross-chain transactions, let’s talk a little more about the merkle proof:

 In cryptography, A '**merkle proof**' is a kind of signature proof which can be used to prove that a given transaction exists